mkarliner/ThingStudio/README.md

 #### message <feedname>
 	Returns the body of the first message from the feed.

+####Initial Values
+It's important to remember that controls linked to incoming fields may not have a value until the first message that comes from MQTT, and this may have an unwanted effect on the UI.
+There are two ways round this.
+- Give the contol and initial value by setting the value attribute.
+- Configure your MQTT broker to provide the last good value upon subscription.
+Assuming that you can afford the memory implications, the latter is the preferable course, as you will have live data immediately.

 ###Sending data
 ThingStudio templates use 'data' suffixed attributes to indicate which feeds should be updated.
 There are current two attributes: